“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 Created by legendary Bay Area chef Alice Waters and chef and author David Tanis, Lulu focuses on farm-to-table New American cuisine with sustainability in mind.
 That’s no surprise if you are familiar with Alice Waters’ legacy.

-The food is amazing, but I love the ambiance there as well.
+The food is great, but I love the ambiance there as well.
 You dine in the museum courtyard under a tree with lanterns overhead.

-As a bonus, I recommend arriving a little early to peruse the works of art at the Hammer Museum before dinner.
-It’s free and open until 6 PM most days.
+If you have dinner reservations, I recommend arriving a little early to peruse the works of art before dinner.
+The museum is open until 6 PM most days.

-I can’t think of a better date idea in Westwood: stroll through a renowned museum, then have dinner at a restaurant by a legendary chef!
+I can’t think of a better date idea in Westwood: stroll through a renowned museum, then have lunch or dinner at a restaurant by a legendary chef!
+Or just stop by the outdoor bar for drinks!

 San Vicente Avenue in Brentwood is an upscale, walkable street with lots of restaurants to choose from.
 The hottest new addition undoubtedly is Teleferic, featuring authentic Spanish cuisine – see the next section for details.
 Not far behind is Suzanne Goin’s A.O.C.
 Wine Bar and Restaurant (in the space formerly occupied by Tavern).
 This is probably the best date restaurant for foodies in Brentwood now, so make reservations early.
 They’re also known for their brunch.